ml6team/fondant/docs/components/custom_containerized_component.md

-# Creating custom components
+# Creating custom containerized components

 Fondant makes it easy to build data preparation pipelines leveraging reusable components.
-Fondant provides a lot of components out of the box ([overview](https://github.com/ml6team/fondant/tree/main/components), but you can also define your own custom components.
+Fondant provides a lot of components out of the box ([overview](https://github.com/ml6team/fondant/tree/main/components), but you can also define your own custom containerized components.

-To make sure components are reusable, they should implement a single logical data processing step (like captioning images or removing Personal Identifiable Information [PII] from text.)
+To make sure containerized components are reusable, they should implement a single logical data processing step (like captioning images or removing Personal Identifiable Information [PII] from text.)
 If a component grows too large, consider splitting it into multiple separate components each tackling one logical part.